oolongmilkteax/Fooder/README.md

 In addition, it aims to provide a platform for users to contribute by sharing their own unique take on personal recipes and favourite restaurants, creating a community for foodies to share their passion with like-minded individuals.

+## Tech Stack

+Fooder was created with VueJS, VueBootStrap and Firebase.

 ## Project setup
 ```